ICAS Convention: an Overview

 Stand-alone seminars scheduled for the 2015 ICAS Convention include Air Shows 101: Air/Ground Operations Training; and Air Boss 201: Advanced Air Boss Workshop.

 Registration information will be available in the coming months.

 Generally, dress for the ICAS Convention is business casual.

-Though there is no official policy within the military, with the exception of Flight Suit Day on Wednesday and Mess Dress for the Chairman’s Banquet on Thursday evening, it is unusual for military representatives to wear their military uniforms.
+Though there is no official policy within the military, with the exception of Flight Suit Day and Mess Dress for the Chairman’s Banquet, it is unusual for military representatives to wear their military uniforms.

-Wednesday is Flight Suit Day.
-All pilots and performers are encouraged to wear their flight suits.
+On Flight Suit Day, all pilots and performers are encouraged to wear their flight suits.

 The hotel’s meeting space is ideally suited for the ICAS Convention.
 Large, open meeting space concentrated in a small corner of the hotel will ensure that ICAS Convention delegates will be able to conduct their business comfortably, easily and with a comparative minimum of walking.

 Paris Hotel and Conference Center, Las Vegas, NV